 Day 7 – Mount Eden and One Tree Hill

 On our final day we ended up heading first to Mount Eden, a giant crater located in Auckland.
-It’s a super easy hike (if you can even call it that) and gives you a great view of the city skyline!
+It’s a super easy climb and gives you a great view of the city skyline!
 Definitely a cool spot in Auckland to check out.

 One Tree Hill is a cute town that happens to hold the name of everyones favorite tv show.
 (Ha!
 It’s our latest Netflix binge…) Within One Tree Hill is a giant, grassy, hilly park in which we spent a couple hours taking pictures, walking through the playground, admiring herds of sheep, and trekking up to the famous monument.
 While a fun place to explore, I’d say One Tree Hill isn’t necessary – only go if you have extra time.